 Social Enterprise Strategy

 The Victorian social enterprise sector is recognised as the largest and most dynamic in Australia.
-It is estimated that there are currently more than 5,000 social enterprises trading across metropolitan and regional Victoria employing an estimated 75,000 people.
+There are currently more than 3,500 social enterprises trading across metropolitan and regional Victoria employing an estimated 60,000 people and contributing $5.2 billion to the Victorian economy.

 What is a Social enterprise?